-We are working in partnership with Coventry Citizen's Advice Bureau and from 1 April 2015 have introduced a new scheme to help those customers who struggle to pay, called "The Big Difference Scheme".
-The aim with this scheme is to assist households who are struggling to pay their water and/or sewerage charges where our other schemes have not been able to help.
-The scheme makes available a range of reduced tariffs that can be applied for via any Citizens Advice Bureau within our region.
+Since 1 April 2015 we have introduced a new scheme to help those customers who struggle to pay, called "The Big Difference Scheme".
+We are working in partnership with Citizens Advice and Severn Trent Trust Fund.
+The aim with this scheme is to assist households who are struggling to pay their current water and/or sewerage charges and our other schemes have not been able to help.
+The scheme makes available a range of reduced tariffs of up to 90% against the average household charge.

-Citizen's Advice will provide holistic debt management advice and complete a means assessment for the entire income of those living at your household premises and confirm to us whether you are eligible for The Big Difference Scheme and if so, which tariff band applies.
+Citizen's Advice and Severn Trent Trust Fund will provide holistic debt management advice and complete a means assessment for the entire income of those living at your household premises and confirm to us whether you are eligible for The Big Difference Scheme based on your disposable income.
+Applications are primarily made though Citizens Advice and Severn Trent Trust Fund and the scheme lasts for 12 months with the option to reapply.